 - No special accommodations will be provided for any absence not due to the documented disability.

 - Attendance accommodations are not standard but are individually tailored to the student’s documented needs, the course requirements, and the faculty’s expectations.
 If students cannot meet the attendance requirements with or without a reasonable accommodation, withdrawal from the course may be the only option to avoid academic penalty.

-If it is determined that it is not possible to consider the attendance accommodations because attendance is an essential requirement of the class, then the student will be informed and will be given the opportunity to discuss other accommodation options with Disability Services including incomplete grades, course withdrawal, and/or withdrawal from the university.
+If it is determined that it is not possible to consider the attendance accommodations because attendance is an essential requirement of the class, then the student will be informed and will be given the opportunity to discuss other accommodation options with Accessibility Services including incomplete grades, course withdrawal, and/or withdrawal from the university.